elastic/universal-profiling-documentation/README.md

 > **Note**
 >
-> If symbols are not displayed in Kibana after ingesting them, try restarting Kibana in your deployment (Cloud Cloud -> Deployments -> Kibana --> Force Restart).
+> If symbols are not displayed in Kibana after ingesting them, try restarting Kibana in your deployment (Cloud -> Deployments -> <Deployment> -> Kibana --> Force Restart).
 > This is a known issue in 8.5 and will be fixed in later versions.